 In this short film, Simone meets Glenmorangie Research Fellow Adrián Maldonado and Sarah Rothwell, Curator of Modern and Contemporary Design, at the National Museum of Scotland to begin her exploration of our Viking-age silver collection and discuss her plans for the Commission.

-In this next film, renowned Simone gives our curators a crash course in 'the language of metal' in a masterclass at the Glasgow School of Art.
+In this next film, Simone gives our curators a crash course in 'the language of metal' in a masterclass at the Glasgow School of Art.

 Header image: Simone ten Hompel in the National Museum of Scotland.
 Photo © Stewart Attwood.